COPS-IITBHU/csoc-2019-namecards/README.md

 this challenge you should have get successfully merged your pull request about including your namecard in it.

+The Web Page is live at - [COPS-NameCards](https://cops-iitbhu.github.io/cops_namecards/index.html)

 ## Steps to Contribute

 - Fork the project to your github account